The call for applications for the 2026 residency is open until 26 June.

 Clermont-Ferrand (France, Auvergne)

 In-person residency at the Chalet du Jardin Lecoq.
-You will be supported by a script specialist and a member of the festival’s programming team.
-A tailored guidance program will be offered, including narrative structure, character development, dialogue, treatment, pitch coaching, preparation of the presentation dossier, personalized screenings, and access to the festival’s video library.
+You will be supported by a script specialist and members of the Festival’s team.
+A tailored guidance program will be offered, including narrative structure, character development, dialogue, treatment, pitch coaching, preparation of the presentation dossier, personalized screenings, and access to the Festival’s video library.

 STEP 2: Personalized remote support